 Cooper says, “Six-Word Memoirs has just taught me that if you sat long enough with a kid and you ask the right questions and you challenge them in the right ways, you will hear a story that you probably never would have imaged.
 I think everybody comes with some kind of story to tell.”
 Knowing such positive effects on her seniors, she plans to continue using Six-Word Memoirs in her classroom for as long as she continues to teach.

 Teachers!
-Since we first launched the Six-Word Memoir project, educators across the spectrum have found Six Words to be a terrific classroom assignment and catalyst for self-expression.
-At our Six in Schools section we celebrate students’ work from classrooms around the world and offer free downloadable teacher’s guides.
-Share your classrooms’ six-word journey with us and your students could be featured in a future Classroom of the Month.
+Since we first launched The Six-Word Memoir Project, educators across the world have found the six word format to be a terrific classroom assignment and catalyst for self-expression.
+At our Six in Schools section, we celebrate students’ work from classrooms around the world.
+Download one or all of our free teacher’s guides—including our most recent pandemic edition here.
+Email us at firstname.lastname@example.org and share your classroom’s six word journey and your students could be featured in a future Classroom of the Month.